 At the end of the day, Webb’s followers don’t care who they needlessly frighten by spreading his doomsday theories.
 These people need to maintain the illusion of understanding, even where there is nothing to understand.
 This unfortunately makes them easy targets for exploitation.

-In reality, there is nothing wrong with the Sun.
-It will continue keeping us warm forever, and anyone who portends to know otherwise is doing so only to profit off of ignorance.
-Stay comfy, readers.
+There is nothing wrong with the Sun.
+It will continue keeping us warm forever.
+Anyone who portends to know otherwise is doing so only to profit off of ignorance.
+Stay comfy.